ThaniThamizhAkarathiKalanjiyam/agarathi/README.md

 # thani tamil agarathi
 Open Sourced Tamil Dictionary.

-To check currently available words at
+Free Online Tamil dictionary available at

 https://thanithamizhakarathikalanjiyam.github.io/agarathiV2/

 To download latest dictionary words and their meaning

 https://codeload.github.com/ThaniThamizhAkarathiKalanjiyam/agarathi/zip/master

+Using this collection, Please make some certain usefull tamil dictionary apps and websites.

 ## Files Template Model
 The each file and their meaning follows the following meaning